Search the Desk The Pitch

 Its author’s first novel, THE STORM, sold at auction and appeared on the cover of the New York Times Book Review.
 It has been translated worldwide.

 Offered for series adaptation.
-A series bible and the full manuscript are available on request.
+The full manuscript and supporting materials are available on request.

 RIGHTS & INQUIRIES: ARIF ANWAR · THE PITCH IN 90 SECONDS · READ THE PROLOGUE